Jewish Brigade

 The Jewish Infantry Brigade Group, more commonly known as the Jewish Brigade Group or Jewish Brigade, was a military formation of the British Army in the Second World War.
-It was formed in late 1944 and was recruited among Yishuv Jews from Mandatory Palestine and commanded by Anglo-Jewish officers.
-It served in the latter stages of the Italian Campaign, and was disbanded in 1946.
+It was formed in late 1944 and was recruited primarily among Jews of the Yishuv from Mandatory Palestine.
+It was mostly commanded by Anglo-Jewish officers.
+The Jewish Brigade served in the latter stages of the Italian Campaign, taking part in the Spring 1945 offensive in Italy.
+It was disbanded in 1946.

-After the war, some members of the Brigade assisted Holocaust survivors to illegally emigrate to Mandatory Palestine as part of Aliyah Bet, in defiance of British restrictions.
-Other members formed the vigilante groups Gmul and the Tilhas Tizig Gesheften, which assassinated hundreds of German, Austrian, and Italian war criminals.
-There were also at least two instances in which Brigade veterans were implicated in the assassinations of Jewish Kapos.
+After the war, some members of the brigade assisted Holocaust survivors to illegally emigrate to Mandatory Palestine as part of Aliyah Bet, in defiance of British restrictions.
+Other members formed the vigilante groups Gmul and the Tilhas Tizig Gesheften, which assassinated Nazi war criminals.

+The training and combat experience provided by the brigade would prove instrumental in building the Israel Defense Forces and fighting the 1948 Arab-Israeli War.
+Numerous veterans of the brigade went on to serve as senior Israeli military officers.